 Subtotals allow you to group the price of one or more products/services to, for example, give your client different options where to choose from.
 If you want to know more about this click here.

 Solution: If you want to display subtotals on your quotation or invoice, you'll need to work with the shortcode $SUBTITLE_TOTAL$.
 This shortcode needs to be on the same line as the shortcode $SUBTITLE$ above the articles.
 You can also download our template variation from our Template Gallery (variation 5 for quotations and variation 4 for invoices).

 Situation 3: You don’t want to include in your quotation or invoice any of the mandatory shortcodes.

-Solution: In case you do not want to use an obligatory shortcode such as $TEXT_INVOICE$ or $QUOTATION_TEXT$, we advise you to add this shortcode to the template, but choose the background color as font color.
-An example: in case your background color is white, the font color should be white as well to make it "invisible".
+Solution: In case you do not want to use an obligatory shortcode such as $TEXT_INVOICE$ or $QUOTATION_TEXT$, we advise you to change the colour of this shortcode into the background colour in order to make it invisible.

 Situation 4: The text on the second page of my document starts in the header.

 Solution: You need to extend the size of the header.
 To do so, use the ruler at the left-hand side of your Word document.